samer-svg/samer-svg/README.md

 ### 🚀 About Me

-- 🔭 Currently working on dynamic dashboard projects
+- 🔭 Currently working on backend
-- 🌱 Learning n8n for building automation AI Agents
+- 🌱 Learning express js to build full stack applications
 - 💬 Ask me about JavaScript, React, and UI/UX design
 - 📫 Reach me at: **sameralyaghn547@gmail.com**